atinafabebe1/STS/userStories.md

-## User Stories for Ethiopian High School Transcript System
+## User Stories for High School Transcript System

 **As a school director, I want to...**